Beej126/PoShHotCorners/README.md

   * as you can see, the batch file simply runs shortcut tool [xxmklink.exe](http://www.xxcopy.com/xxcopy38.htm) with appropriate arguments

 ## notes
+* currently:
+  * lower right corner = power off monitor(s)
-* currently coded to power down monitors triggered by mouse in lower right corner ... but it's just powershell folks, so think grand!
+  * upper right corner = screensaver
+- ... but it's just powershell folks, so think grand!
 * the lion's share of the code is actually just for the task tray icon...
 * look for **"beef"** as the key line where mouse location triggers action
 * DOES work with multiple monitors.